Page Title

 · Advisory Editorial Board member of Coastal Engineering (Elsevier)

-· Guest Editor of the special issue Innovative Model Strategies in Hydraulics in the Journal Water
+· Guest Editor of the special issue Innovative Model Strategies in Hydraulics in the Journal Water (completed)

-· Guest Editor of the special issue Tsunami Science and Engineering I and II of the Journal of Marine Science and Engineering
+· Guest Editor of the special issue Tsunami Science and Engineering I and II of the Journal of Marine Science and Engineering (completed)

 Technical Reviewer